Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Application to Real Data

-The value at risk is a widely used risk measure in a variety of financial fields, ranging from auditing and financial reporting to risk management and the calculation of regulatory capital \cite{VaRintro}.
+The Value at Risk (VaR) is a widely used risk measure in a variety of financial fields, ranging from auditing and financial reporting to risk management and the calculation of regulatory capital \cite{VaRintro}.
 It is used to quantify potential losses over a specific time frame of some financial entity or portfolio of assets.
-We will follow the approach of \cite{pimenova2012semi,VaRell}, in which explicit expressions for the value at risk of elliptical distributions was derived.
+We will follow the approach of \cite{pimenova2012semi,VaRell}, in which explicit expressions for the VaR of elliptical distributions was derived.
 For the reader's convenience, we recall these expressions in the present section.

-Let $X$ be a loss function (with negative losses and positive profits), then we define the VaR at level $\alpha \in (0,1)$ as the smallest number $x$ such that the probability that $X$ does not exceed $x$ is at least $1-\alpha$.
-More formally, or equivalently by setting $Y:=-X$,

-To calculate the VaR of a given portfolio of assets, it is often assumed that the portfolio's profits and losses are a linear function of the returns of the individual constituents.
+Let $X$ be the loss of a given portfolio, i.e. $X > 0$ means that the portfolio manager is loosing $X$ euros.
+The VaR at level $\alpha \in (0,1)$ is defined as the quantile of $X$ at level $(1 - \alpha)$.
+To estimate the VaR of a given portfolio of assets, it is often assumed that the portfolio's profits and losses are a linear function of the returns of the individual constituents.
 More formally, a portfolio with value $\Pi(t)$ at time $t$ is called linear if its profit and loss $\Delta\Pi(t) = \Pi(t)-\Pi(0)$ over a time window $[0, \mathrm{t}]$ is a linear function of the returns $X_{1}(t), \ldots, X_{p}(t)$:

 This clearly applies to any common stock portfolio by using the ordinary returns of the individual shares and when considering the log returns, this holds to a good approximation provided that the time window $[0,t]$ is small, e.g. for daily log returns.
 The time window $t$ will be kept constant and will therefore be omitted from future notations.